-When: Skiing season starts from 1st June 2020.
+When: Skiing season starts in June.
 See the latest Mt Buller snow report.

-This is an underdeveloped reserve that is definitely aimed at more experienced snow-lovers, but as a place to drive to see the white stuff, Mt Stirling is as good as any.
+This is an underdeveloped reserve that is definitely aimed at more experienced snow-lovers, but as a place to drive to see snow near Melbourne, Mt Stirling is as good as any.

 Cross-country and snowboarding trails are free to access but there are no lifts or other luxuries.
 Ski patrols and mountain huts still help keep you safe.
 If getting your kids back to nature is your thing, strap on some snowshoes and get moving.
 Two walks here do have signs to guide you through the beautiful mountain ash and snow gum forests for that winter wonderland experience.

 Where: Alpine Central, Summit Road, Mt Buller.
 Expect a three-hour drive from Melbourne, via Mansfield.

-When: Skiing season starts from 1st June 2020.
+When: Skiing season starts in June.
 See the latest Mt Stirling snow report.

 It’s not an ideal day trip but it is spectacular, with wonderful scenery along the picturesque Great Alpine Road.